Armienn/pokemon/README.md

 # Pokémon Stuff

-A site for browsing Pokémon (either all Pokémon and Pokémon stored in Google Sheets) featuring easy-to-use advanced filtering and searching
+A site for browsing Pokémon (either all Pokémon, Pokémon stored in Google Sheets, or Pokémon loaded via custom javascript) featuring easy-to-use advanced filtering and searching

 ## Features

 * Browse the list of all Pokémon and find just the Pokémon you want using a plethora of filters
-* Make your own custom filter if you know javascript
+* Make your own custom filter or sorting function if you know javascript
-* Or make your own custom sorting function with javascript
 * Or even define a collection of Pokémon with your own custom javascript function
 * Browse all your Pokémon, or just those in specific tabs
 * Simple display of how complete your collection is